allegro/allegro.tech/_posts/2015-11-06-real-time-web-application-with-websockets-and-vert.x.md

 and asynchronous cluster-wide counters.

 To simplify the application we use the local shared map offer by Vert.x to save information about auctions.
-The local shared map allows to share data between different verticles in the same Vert.x instance.
+The local shared map allows you to share data between different verticles in the same Vert.x instance.
 To prevent issues due to mutable data, Vert.x only allows simple immutable types such as number, string, Boolean or Buffer to be used in local shared map.
 Here’s an example of using a shared local map in an auction service: